 Poverty is a vicious trap for Cambodia’s poor.
 Education is one form of development that can help free them from the cycle of poverty; however, education is also hardest for them to attain.
 Most children in the provinces are unable to receive a sustained education, and many of them drop out of school by second grade.

 To meet this need, our team started a small school introducing first grade in the fall of 2009.
 The staff consists of Cambodian Christian teachers who have a unique opportunity to serve communities and influence students, their parents, and neighbors for Christ.

 Meet the team

-Chris & Amy Gesler and their 2 daughters administer the Friendship School, which provides a quality education to rural children, who would not otherwise be able to afford the public educational system.
+Chris and Amy Gesler and their two daughters administer the Friendship School, which provides a quality education to rural children, who would not otherwise be able to afford the public educational system.

 To give to Friendship Ministries, click here.
 Select Global Partnership Fund, then choose the option for Cambodia- Friendship Ministries.